xuqiongkai/xuqiongkai.github.io/index.md

 *Email: qiongkai.xu[at]mq.edu.au*

 ### Latest News
++ [Jun, 2025] Our paper: **"IDT: Dual-Task Adversarial Attacks for Privacy Protection"** has been accepted to Computational Linguistics (CL)!
+Congrats to Pedro and all co-authors!
 + [May, 2025] Three papers on *"Data Inversion Attack"*, *"Embedding Watermark"* and *"Cross-Lingual Backdoor Attack"* have been accepted to ACL 2025!
 + [May, 2025] Big thanks to FSE Travel Funding and looking forward to seeing you in Vienna!
 + [Jan, 2025] One demo paper on Emergency Healthcare has been accepted to WWW 2025!
 We look forward to discussing the project with you in Sydney!